andrewcooke/cosas/arduino/xqria/README.md

 difference in avoiding overloading the cpu.

-if you still have problems, you need to reduce the complexity of the sound.  it's probaby sufficient to reduce the duration of a few voices, or reduce use of the rde cymbal (the most expensive sound to calculate).  you could also, for example, silence a pair of voices (EXPLAIN HOW HERE), record that, and then swap to the other two voices and record that.
+if you still have problems, you need to reduce the complexity of the sound.  it's probably sufficient to reduce the duration of a few voices, or reduce use of the ride cymbal (the most expensive sound to calculate).  you could also, for example, silence a pair of voices (EXPLAIN HOW HERE), record that, and then swap to the other two voices and record that.

-but please dont be alarmed!  this doesn't happen in "normal" use.  i mention it here to be fully transparent, and because the behaviour is a deliberate design choice - i could have made things so simple they would never starve, but that would have made a much less interesting
+but please don't be alarmed!  this doesn't happen in "normal" use.  i mention it here to be fully transparent, and because the behaviour is a deliberate design choice - i could have made things so simple they would never starve, but that would have made a much less interesting